Correlation Between Grocery Outlet and Shimmick Common

 Strong

 Over the last 90 days Shimmick Common has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of unsteady performance in the last few months, the Stock's forward indicators remain very healthy which may send shares a bit higher in April 2025.
+In spite of weak performance in the last few months, the Stock's forward indicators remain very healthy which may send shares a bit higher in April 2025.
 The recent disarray may also be a sign of long period up-swing for the firm investors.

 Grocery Outlet and Shimmick Common Volatility Contrast